• Skip to primary navigation

 *Make sure the fruit you use is fully ripened for the best flavor.

-*Use gluten-free vodka if you are highly sensitive to gluten or have celiac disease.
+*Use gluten-free vodka if you are highly sensitive to gluten.

-*Additional ideas for flavor-infused vodkas can include: other fruits, citrus peels, vanilla beans (split), whole spices (toasted if desired), herbs (lightly crushed), and chiles.
+*Make your own!
+Additional ideas for flavor-infused vodkas can include: other fruits, citrus peels, vanilla beans (split), cinnamon sticks, whole spices (toasted if desired), herbs (lightly crushed), and chiles.

 Share this: